camillac/holmies/README.md

 - When explorer is on a wall, return false

 ## Pseudocode of algorithm
-    if (explorer is on treasure),
+    if (explorer is on treasure)
-        return true
+        return true;
-    if (explorer is on wall),
+    if (explorer is on wall)
-        return false
+        return false;
     else {
-        take a snapshot of maze;
-        for each stepping stone in all four directions of the current position {
+        take a snapshot of maze; // saves image of maze before the explorer moves to a new spot for ( each spot in all four directions [N,E,S,W] next to the current position ) {
             drop a wall on current location;
-            move explorer to the new spot;
+            move explorer to the new spot (in the direction mentioned in the for loop);
             if ( [RECURSIVE ABSTRACTION: repeat the problem starting with that new spot] ) {
                 return true;
             }
             else {
-                set current maze to snapshot;
+                set current maze to snapshot; // reset the image of the maze to before the explorer moved }
         }
-        }
-        return false
+        return false;
     }